urschrei/cocktails/README.md

 This is – in an abstract sense – a classic combinatorial optimisation problem.
 One way of solving combinatorics problems is ["branch and bound"](https://en.wikipedia.org/wiki/Branch_and_bound) (BnB).
 This is a Rust implementation of the solution provided by Forest Gregg (reproduced here, lightly edited).
 A detailed explanation of how the algorithm works is detailed [here](branch_and_bound_explanation.md).

-The Rust version has been optimized with a custom BitSet implementation using u128 for fast bitwise operations, delivering significant performance improvements over the original implementation.
+The Rust version uses a BitSet implementation using SmallVec-backed storage for fast bitwise operations.

 ## Running the code